adam-zethraeus/swift-async-broadcaster/README.md

   - `.none`: No replay
   - `.latest(n)`: Replay up to n most recent values
   - `.unbounded`: Replay all historical values

+(As of v `0.0.1` this is a buffering, not a backpressure, based system.)

 ## Installation